+Other notes

 2 Under the Alteration of Statutory Designations Order 2006 a reference in any law to the Department of Agriculture is read and construed as a reference to the Department of Agriculture and Food.

 3 Repealed by the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007.